Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 	print(aPerson)
 	```

 How do the outputs from the three `print()` statements differ?
 Or do they differ at all?
-What does this tell you about how Python's `str()` function is implemented inside the Python runtime?
+What does this tell you about how Python's `str()` function is implemented inside the Python run-time?